omic/membrane/README.md

 - *Final stage files will not be updated until the project becomes public*

-- *Weights for modelv2 (VBBA, Membrane) will not be available until the project becomes public*
+- *Final weights for modelv2 (VBBA, Membrane) will not be available until the project becomes public*
 <!-- ```src/``` : OS deployment files.
 Will not be updated except initial raw files. -->

 ## Model
-Public weights location:
+Intermediate weights of models for model testing:

 ```toy_modelv1: ``` [Download](https://membrane.s3-us-west-2.amazonaws.com/checkpoints/weights.h5) to ```model/toy_modelv1/data/weights/```